 Ladies WC WC, wash hand basin with cabinet below.

 Gents WC WC, wash hand basin.

-Beauty Room L shaped room with shower cubicle.
+Treatment Room L shaped room with shower cubicle.
 Wash hand basin.
 Tiled floor.
+Under floor heating.

 Generator Room Diesel fired generator connected to the main building.

-Timber garage building with wood store to side and slate roof over.
+Garage building Wood store to side and slate roof over.
 Garage with a concrete floor and space for two cars.